Code Style Assistance in TypeScript

 As an alternative to digging through options pages, you can select a block of code, press Alt+Enter and choose configure formatting rules applicable to this block, observing the changes right in this block.to

 TypeScript specification allows you to use both single (') and double (") quotes for handling string literals.
 It is a good idea to stick to the same quote style within your project or solution.
 To do so, you can configure your preference as well as the severity level of the corresponding code inspection on the page of ReSharper options.
 ReSharper will detect and highlight the code that differs from your preference.
-To enforce this preference in the existing codebase, either run code cleanup with one of the default profiles Full Cleanup or Reformat & Apply Syntax Style, or create and run a custom profile where the corresponding option selected.
+To enforce this preference in the existing codebase, either run code cleanup with or create and run a custom profile where the corresponding option selected.

 Module import style